mohmiim/MLIntroduction/session-7/README.md

   return X, y
 ~~~~

-we are ready to create our first model, the discriminator.
-Discriminator contains convolution block that we will be repeating multiple times, so it is better to have a function that create this block since this will make our code much easier and much smaller
+We are ready to create our first model, the discriminator.
+Discriminator contains convolution block that we will be repeating multiple times, so it is better to have a function that creates this block since this will make our code much easier and much smaller

 ~~~~{.python}
 from tensorflow.keras.layers import LeakyReLU